Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Stream properties from GAIA DR2 and DES DR1

 \section{Stream properties from {\emph GAIA} DR2 and DES DR1}

-In order to expand our study of the ATLAS and Aliqa Uma stream beyond the spectroscopic observations, we proceed to an analysis of the photometric and astrometric only datasets from DES DR1, PS1 DR1 and \gaia DR2, which allows us to probe the stream beyond the footprint coverage and depth of \SSSSS.
+In order to expand our study of the AAU stream beyond the spectroscopic observations, we proceed to an analysis of the photometric and astrometric only datasets from DES DR1, PS1 DR1 and \gaia DR2, which allows us to probe the stream beyond the footprint coverage and depth of \SSSSS.